Open 10am-4pm

 Plan a Visit

-Online timed tickets are required.
 Online tickets are required for all guests, including Minnesota Zoo members (free) and children two and under (free).
-Per guidance from the State of Minnesota, face coverings are optional.
-We encourage everyone to continue taking precautions for personal comfort and safety.
+Why online tickets?
+Click here for additional information.

 Having trouble accessing your tickets?
 Click the "Account Login" link at the bottom of this page and select your upcoming events for print-at-home or digital tickets.